Dopamine and the Art of Team Motivation: Science-Based Hacks

 The Risks of Excessive Dopamine Stimulation

-2. Diminishing Returns: Over time, the brain can get used to high dopamine levels, leading to a need for even bigger rewards to achieve the same motivational effect.
+2. Over time, the brain can get used to high dopamine levels, leading to a need for even bigger rewards to achieve the same motivational effect.
 This can create an unproductive cycle where smaller achievements are no longer satisfying.

 Maintaining a Healthy Dopamine Balance